hardcodes/lmtyas/README.md

         - `{ToDisplayName}` is replaced with the display name of the receiver,
         - `{FromDisplayName}` is replaced with the display name of the sender,
         - `{Context}` is replaced with the context entered in the web form.
-        - `{UrlPayload}` is replaced with the encrypted secret id to access the secret.
+        - `{UrlPayload}` is replaced with the encrypted secret Id to access the secret.

         URL must be in the template, see [mailtemplate.txt](./conf.dev/mailtemplate.txt).